 Letter To The Forest Service

-Tell the Forest Service that you want to the management plan to be changed.
+Tell the Forest Service that you want the Forest Management Plan to be updated!

 Dear Mt.
 Hood National Forest Service,

-On behalf of my family and my community, I urge you update the Mt.
-Hood National Forest Land and Resource Management Plan on order to prioritize the ecosystem services most important to us.
+On behalf of my family and my community, I urge you to update the Mt.
+Hood National Forest Land and Resource Management Plan in order to prioritize the ecosystem services most important to us:

-Permanent protections for all mature and native forest, riparian areas, aquatic ecosystems, roadless areas and other important carbon-storing areas.
+Permanent protections for all mature and native forests, riparian areas, aquatic ecosystems, roadless areas, and other important carbon-storing areas.
 These areas should not be managed for commercial logging.

-Prioritization of fire suppression resources and education in and around our homes and infrastructure while allowing fire to burn freely across the unpeopled areas of the forest, where it can fulfill its role in the cycle of forest ecology.
+Prioritization of fire suppression resources and education in and around our homes and infrastructure while allowing fire to burn in unpeopled areas of the forest, where it can fulfill its role in the cycle of forest ecology.

 Prioritize improving the Forest Service's commitment to cultural use and recreation infrastructure, education, and accessibility.

 Increased protections for sensitive ecosystems that would be negatively impacted by heavy recreation.